ramblerswebs/ramblers-library/documentation.md

 ```

 * $rafeedurl - set the url of the JSON feed that you wish to display
 * RJsonwalksStdSimplelist(); is one of a set of standard codes to display your walks in a specific format.
-From the name (class name) you can tell which folder is is stored in
-r - ramblers
-* Jsonwalks - ramblers/jsonwalks
-* Std - ramblers/jsonwalks/std
-* Simpleliist - ramblers/jsonwalks/std/simplelist.php
+* RJsonwalksStdSimplelist (R Jsonwalks Std Simplelist) is stored in the  ramblers/jsonwalks/std/simplelist.php file/folder
-* $feed->Display($display); - this statement actions the displays the walks in your defined format;
+* $feed->Display($display); - this statement actions the displays the walks in your defined format
+* another two display formats are then used to display the walks information a second and third time.

 ### Notes
 if you wish to clear the feed cache (to display the latest data) insert the following line
 ``` $feed->clearCache(); ```

-This option should not be used on a regular basis as it would put a high load Ramblers web site Any page that accesses a feed with this option MUST be password protected in some way
+This option should not be used on a regular basis as it would put a high load Ramblers web site.
+Any page that accesses a feed with this option <b>MUST be password protected</b> in some way

-Include the output of a feed in a custom html module
+## Include the output of a feed in a custom html module

-Include within code based on the above within the module.
-You must specify that the module option Prepare Content, this option is under the Options tag (J3) and it should be set to YES.
+Create a Custom HTML module and include like that above within the module.
+The most suitable display class is RJsonwalksStdNextwalks You must also set the module option <b>Prepare Content</b>, this option is under the Options tag (J3) and it should be set to YES.
+If this option is not set the code is displayed and not processed.

 ## Standard Display methods
-These are all stored in a sub floder called std
+These are all stored in a sub folder called ramblers/jsonwalks/std
 * RJsonwalksStdNextwalks - aimed at listing the next few walks in a module
 * RJsonwalksStdWalkscount - display number of future walks
 * RJsonwalksStdSimplelist - list all future walks